Table of Contents_

 Generally speaking, the number of megapixels available with a digital camera will correlate to the size of the image sensor.
 Though modern camera manufacturers have begun stuffing many megapixels into smaller and smaller image sensors.
 For instance, modern smartphones can include 48 megapixels or more and the sensors included with a smartphone camera are certainly much smaller than what is found with a traditional digital camera.
 Of course, larger image sensors result in more detailed photos which leads to larger file sizes.
 This can be important if you are comparing Bluetooth vs Wi-Fi digital cameras.

-The more megapixels available with a digital camera should increase its overall sensitivity to light.
+The more megapixels available with an underwater digital camera should increase its overall sensitivity to light.
 In other words, the image sensor will be able to display more light in digital photos, meaning whiter whites and deeper blacks.
 It is light, after all, that creates a digital image in the first place.
 So, if you want a little more light sensitivity, choose a 20MP sensor over a 16MP sensor.

 Obviously, more megapixels translate to higher-quality images.
 Smaller pixels result in more detail while a larger pixel results in less detail.
 The more megapixels available with a given camera, the smaller the pixels are allowed to be as they display digital images.
 So, with this in mind, a 20MP digital camera will boast a bit more resolution than a 16MP camera, thanks to the larger pixel number.
+You may find higher megapixels in the full-frame digital cameras over ASP-C models.

 What’s the difference between HD and megapixel cameras?